MTC works hard to increase walking and biking options across our region — so that more people can make more trips without using a car.

 Since 2013 we’ve been getting help from California’s Active Transportation Program, or ATP.

-MTC administers our region’s share of ATP money.
-And we work with local project sponsors to help them compete for funding through the statewide program.
+MTC administers our region’s share of ATP money — and we work with local project sponsors to help them compete for funding through the statewide program.
 MTC has programmed funds from Cycles 1, 2, 3, and 4.

 MTC and its Active Transportation Working Group collaborate with county congestion management agencies, Bay Area transit agencies, the California Department of Transportation, the California Transportation Commission and interested members of the public to develop the regional ATP.